Corruption in Mexico: Calderón administration

-In this, beyond further diversifying criminal activity, TCOs further developed their connections to Mexico's institutions and to corruption.
-Many members of the Federal Police and the Army joined TCOs, and participated in abuses against the citizenry.
+In this, beyond further diversifying criminal activity, TCOs further developed their connections to Mexico's institutions and corruption.
+Many members of the Federal Police and the Army joined TCOs and participated in abuses against the citizenry.
 This corruption permeated the social atmosphere along the border, where violence became increasingly heightened and fatal.

 Attempting to combat this security crisis, Calderón deployed the military against criminal organizations along the border.
 However, rather than resolving the corruption and violence issues that pervaded the area, the army deepened problems and crime.
-Citizens claimed that armed soldiers, connected to TCOs through their own patronage networks, initiated abuses against the population, including illegal searches, unwarranted arrests, beatings, theft, rape, and torture.
+Citizens claimed that armed soldiers, connected to TCOs through their patronage networks, initiated abuses against the population, including illegal searches, unwarranted arrests, beatings, theft, rape, and torture.